 ]]>

-https://huntforhim.com/be-the-salt/feed/ 5 649
+http://huntforhim.com/be-the-salt/feed/ 5 649

 Garden Life.
-Our Blessed Habitat. https://huntforhim.com/garden-life-our-blessed-habitat/?utm_source=rss&utm_medium=rss&utm_campaign=garden-life-our-blessed-habitat Thu, 23 May 2019 01:23:41 +0000 http://huntforhim.com/?p=222
+Our Blessed Habitat. http://huntforhim.com/garden-life-our-blessed-habitat/?utm_source=rss&utm_medium=rss&utm_campaign=garden-life-our-blessed-habitat Thu, 23 May 2019 01:23:41 +0000 http://huntforhim.com/?p=222

 We hunt because it is another world we crave.
 A world untainted, untamed, and uninterrupted by man’s clumsy attempts to put things in our order, to control and “improve” it.
 A world where it is an intrinsic impossibility for anything to be out of order.
 Everything is as it should be, in its proper place at the proper time, purely because it is as it happens to be.
 In pure wilderness, whether small woodlot or vast mountain range, there are no mistakes and nothing is out of its rightful place.
 Upon entering such a place, our soul slowly exhales as it is flooded with gratitude mixed with a sort of relief, reflexively uttering with an inward smile “Lord I love this.”